Captioning YouTube Videos

 - Find the video to caption, and select the Edit button.

-- Using the top navigation bar, click the Captions tab.
+- Using the top navigation bar, click the Subtitles and CC tab.
 This page is where you will choose to upload existing caption or transcript files, or create your own automatic captions.

 Uploading Caption or Transcript Files to YouTube Videos